 If the rear wheels slide while using the foot brake, reduce brake pedal pressure to brake the wheels without skidding.

 Check the brake fluid level frequently for the foot brake system.
 The reservoir is located behind the right side panel.
-Maintain the fluid level between the MIN and
+Maintain the fluid level between the minimum and maximum marks.

-MAX marks.